feichao93/temme/readme.md

 // => <div class="red">text content</div>
 ```

 If we extend this function to allow a second argument `data`.
-Then the function could looks like:
+Then the function could look like:
 ```JavaScript
 emmet('div[class=$cls]{$content}', { cls: 'red', content: 'text content' })
 // => <div class="red">text content</div>